Beraliv/beraliv.dev/packages/blog2/src/content/2022-09-10-with-or-without-enums.md

 | [Object + as const](https://tsplay.dev/mLyeaW)         | `const ANSWER = { No: 0, Yes: "Yes" } as const` |         ✅         |           ✅            |           ❌            |                           2                           |
 | [Union types](https://tsplay.dev/wORyEW)               | `type Answer = 0 \| 'Yes'`                      |         ✅         |           ❌            |           ❌            |                           0                           |

-1. All numeric enums (whether normal, heterogeneous, const or ambient) aren't strict as you can assign any number to the variable of its type.
+1. All numeric enums (whether normal, heterogeneous or const) aren't strict as you can assign any number to the variable of its type.

 1. Because union type is type-only feature, it lacks refactoring.
 It means that if you need to update value in a codebase, you will require to run type check over your codebase and fix all type errors.
 Enums and objects encapsulate it by saving the mapping in its structure.